armand33/wikipedia_graph/README.md

 * Quentin Rebjock

 ### Important note:
-Please take the time to download two pickle files `shortest_paths.pkl` from this [link](https://drive.google.com/file/d/17bXr-OKY8xrUhCDfwR0WwP9uTOXeKG9d/view?usp=sharing).
+Please take the time to download the pickle file `shortest_paths.pkl` from this [link](https://drive.google.com/file/d/17bXr-OKY8xrUhCDfwR0WwP9uTOXeKG9d/view?usp=sharing).
 It should be put in the directory `data/`.

 ### Content of the folder:
 * ntds_project.ipynd : this is the main notebook containing all the data pipeline and the exploitation of the data